 Group 2D. - Personality Type D.

 a.
-Find out his job, hobbies or interests and ask a question you know that he is thoroughly conformable with.
+Find out his job, hobbies, or interests and ask a question you know that he is thoroughly conformable with.

 b.
 Say, “See that person over there?
 I think he’s superstitious and will not step on a crack in a sidewalk.
 What do you think?

 c.
-It’s open mike night at the local comedy house, let’s go and see if we can get on it.
+It’s open mike night at the local comedy house; let’s go and see if we can get on it.

 Answer: (a) and (b).
 The D-types are not comfortable in large group settings.
-But if asking a question that Jonathan is very knowledgeable about, is a good way to get him started.
+But if asking a question that Jonathan is very knowledgeable about is a good way to get him started.
 Trying to get him to participate in the “Identify a Stranger” game relating to superstitions may have a good chance of getting him to participate.
-Approach (c) would not be successful unless he was already a comedian.
+Approach (c) would not be successful unless he were already a comedian.
 Comedy relating to soothsayers might be an interesting topic.
 Approach (d) would not appeal to any personality type other than narrow segments of Type-C personalities.
 Approach (e) is an area that would spark the interest of an A-type.
 A D-type might go for the simple answer of “don’t do it.”
 They would likely find it a boring subject.